hit-sharq/Full-stack-developer-Test/README.md

 I replaced Tailwind CSS with custom CSS to demonstrate my styling capabilities and maintain full control over the visual design.

-### Database Integration
+## Database Integration
-I set up a PostgreSQL database using Prisma ORM:
+I set up a PostgreSQL database using Prisma ORM with Neon for online hosting:
 - Designed a comprehensive Product model with variants, availability tracking, and image support
 - Created database migrations and seeding scripts
 - Implemented proper data relationships and constraints
 - Ensured data integrity and efficient querying
+- Used Neon (neondb) for cloud-hosted PostgreSQL database

 ### Technical Implementation
 I utilized modern web technologies: